syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/Overview.md

 * States – Supports different states: FullExpanded, HalfExpanded, Collapsed, and Hidden.

-* Allow states – Supports allowed states: FullExpanded, HalfExpanded, and All.
+* Allowed states – Supports allowed states: FullExpanded, HalfExpanded, and All.

 * Popup Mode – The Bottom Sheet acts as a dialog page when setting `IsModal` to `true`, blocking interaction with the rest of the app’s UI.